-1. Fully open door.
-2. Starting at corner, pull gasket away from door.
+1. Fully open door/drawer.

+2. Starting at corner, pull gasket away from door/drawer.

 3. Continue to pull gasket free from gasket channel.

 4. Upon removal, lay gasket down on a flat surface.

-5. Align top of panel with top edge of door.
-Center panel on door.
-(For 3036/3090 models, align panel on the hinge side-edge of door.)
+5. The panel should be aligned with the outside edge (opposite the hinge) and high enough to align with the highest point in the door/drawer.

+Align Top Of Panel With Highest Point Of Door/Drawer

-Due to differences in floor construction or surrounding cabinetry, the panel may not sit flush with the top of the door.
+Due to differences in floor construction or surrounding cabinetry, the panel may not sit flush with the top of the door/drawer.

-6. Secure integrated panel to door using clamps.
+6. Secure integrated panel to door/drawer using clamps.
 A robust tape may also be used.
-U-Line recommends the use of bar clamps to secure the panel to the door.
+U-Line recommends the use of bar clamps to secure the panel to the door/drawer.
 If using tape, be certain the tape will not damage panel finish upon removal.

-7. Using a 7/64" (3 mm) drill bit, drill 6 pilot holes into the wood panel 1/2" (12 mm) deep using the holes in the door frame as a guide.
+7. Using a 7/64" (3 mm) drill bit, drill 6 pilot holes into the wood panel 1/2" (12 mm) deep using the holes in the door/drawer frame as a guide.